-http://sourceforge.net/apps/trac/libusb-win32/wiki
+http://libusb-win32.sourceforge.net/#installation

-Follow the instructions for "Device Driver Installation" (not for the "Filter Driver Installation."), this will lead you to download a file "libusb-win32-device-bin-x.x.x.x.tar.gz".
+Follow the instructions for "Device Driver Installation" (not for the "Filter Driver Installation."), this will lead you to download a file "libusb-win32-device-bin-x.x.x.tar.gz".
 Once unzipped you will have the files you require - there is no installer to run.

 A sample inf file is provided in the LIBUSB sample project you have generated in the host/driver folder.
-Take a copy of this folder and copy it to the downloaded LibUSB folder "libusb-win32-device-bin-x.x.x.x\bin".
+Take a copy of this folder and copy it to the downloaded LibUSB folder "libusb-win32-device-bin-x.x.x.x/bin".
+(Note: Doing this saves the "Found New Hardware Wizard" having to ask where the driver files are.)